bayeslife/learn-tensorflow/learn-object-detection.md

 I had to learn about the convolution
  - [Convolution as an operation is described here.](https://i.stack.imgur.com/J9E4z.png)  Convolution obviously is less 'expensive' that fully connected (dense) connectivity.
         -  This [page](http://setosa.io/ev/image-kernels/) has a nice presentation on what convolution acheives.
     -  The pretrained models utilized layers described as [depthwise separable convolution](https://towardsdatascience.com/a-basic-introduction-to-separable-convolutions-b99ec3102728).
 The idea here is to reduce the number of computations required to perform a convolution operation.

-- With a connected network the output layers are a function of kernel, bias and activation function.
+- With a connected network the output nodes are a function of kernel, bias and activation function.
     - Kernels are the weights which are multiplied by the inputs.
 (Dot product)
     - The bias is added to the dot product result.
     - This value is then applied to the activation function.